 - Switch everything to paperless and auto-pay before you leave.
 If a bill can be automated, automate it.
 Manual payments get missed when you’re off-grid.

 - Update your address everywhere: electoral roll, licence, registration, Medicare, ATO, banks, super, insurers.
-Use a family member’s physical address as your correspondence address.
+Use a physical address where someone can actually receive and manage your mail.

 - Set calendar reminders for every renewal date (rego, licence, insurance, roadside assist) before you leave.
 A missed renewal while travelling can mean driving unregistered or uninsured.